News — Purple Tuesday

 Teach yourself hello and goodbye in sign language.
 Stick to clear facts when talking to people with autism or Aspergers.

-Here at Brunswick we are marking the day with three initiatives.
+Here at Brunswick we are marking the day with two initiatives.

 Quiet Hours from 9:00 – 13:00